Showing posts with label COVID. Show all posts

 However, as defector and former Pyongyang resident Hyun Seung Lee told me, it is "highly possible [that such a fence was constructed] since the country's top priority is Kim Jong Un's health.
 If anything COVID-19 related happened inside North Korea, none of the authorities will be free from responsibilities to protect the leader."

 Considering the large number of checkpoints that already restricted access to Pyongyang, it may seem redundant to build dozens of kilometers of fences and a thousand guard posts to further cut off the city.
 Yet, North Korea not only built over 15,000 additional guard posts to seal off their northern border they also built fences all along the coastline.
-And so, North Korea seems to fight viruses with the same tactics as they would an invading army - block the enemy from being able to move. in this case, the general population plays the role of "enemy".
+And so, North Korea seems to fight viruses with the same tactics as they would an invading army - block the enemy from being able to move.
+In this case, the general population plays the role of "enemy".

 Although North Korea appears to be preparing to reopen its borders, it's clear that they have invested in the physical infrastructure needed to reenter lockdown at any time, and to continue to further restrict human movement within the country.
 This latest discovery underscores the paranoid nature of the state and demonstrates how Kim Jong Un would rather resort to force (sealing off the capital and placing thousands of guards on patrol) than take helpful steps like granting general access to vaccines or allowing adequate humanitarian aid into the country.